progral/ngrx-batch-action-reducer/README.md

 ### 2. Register enableBatchReducer as metareducer

-Before you can use an batch action you have to register the metareducer for it which handles the batch actions for you.
+Before you can use a batch action you have to register the metareducer for it which handles the batch actions for you.

 Here is an example with ngrx-store-freeze included